automl/Auto-PyTorch/docs/index.rst

     by opening a `github issue <https://github
     .com/automl/Auto-PyTorch/issues>`_ before starting to work.

-When developing new features, please create a new branch from the development branch.
+When developing new features, please create a new branch from the refactor_development branch.
 When to submitting a pull request, make sure that all tests are still passing.